asszem/AndrasCommander/README.md

 - [ ] VIM like: :on (only) maximize current pane (but remember previous panes)
 - [ ] :res (reset) - reset the previous displayed pane(s)

-### Version 1.2 - Improved search - Auto Jump
+### Version 1.2 - Nerdtree like Bookmarks panel and Vim like marks
+- [ ] - VIM like: "m" for adding local marks and "'"<char> for jumping to mark
+- [ ] - VIM like: "M" for adding global marks and "'"<char> for jumping to mark
- - [ ] "insert" mode: disable VIM bindings ant enable Auto Jump
+- [ ] - Toggle bookmark pane
- - [ ] In insert mode jump automatically to the first matching result
+- [ ] - Add files/folders to bookmarks
+- [ ] - Open bookmarks
+- [ ] - Name and rename bookmarks

 ### Version 1.3 - Improved File Actions - select, copy, move, delete
 - [ ] NC like: select multiple files under cursor with "Ins"